-When the Social Security Administration (SSA) first reviews your disability application, it will make several initial determinations:
+When the Social Security Administration (SSA) first reviews your disability application, the claims examiner will make several initial determinations, including the following:

-If you meet these initial requirements, the SSA will then determine whether your illness meets or equals one of the qualifying conditions in the respiratory section of the SSA's Listing of Impairments.
-If your respiratory disorder is a qualifying condition and meets all the criteria, you will be automatically approved for disability (see below).
+If you meet these initial requirements, Social Security will determine whether your illness meets or equals one of the qualifying conditions in the respiratory section of the SSA's Listing of Impairments (also called the Blue Book).
+If your lung disease is a listed condition and meets all the requirements of the listing, Social Security will automatically approve your disability claim (see which conditions are listed below).

-Listing 3.0 of the SSA's disability listings discusses the respiratory disorders that may qualify a claim for automatic approval.
-The respiratory disorders covered in the listings are:
+Social Security disability listing 3.0 discusses the respiratory disorders that can qualify for automatic approval.
+The respiratory disorders covered in the listings include:

 Each disorder has its own complicated set of criteria you must meet in order to be automatically approved for disability benefits.
-It may be helpful to talk to a disability lawyer about your impairments to get advice on the likelihood of winning disability benefits.
+But even if you don't meet the requirements of a listing, you might still qualify for Social Security disability benefits, but proving your case to Social Security can be more complicated.
+It might be helpful to talk to a disability lawyer about your impairments to get advice on how to present your case and the likelihood of winning your disability claim.

 You can apply for Social Security disability in several ways.
 To apply by phone, call the national toll-free number 800-772-1213, and a Social Security representative will make an appointment for you to apply.
 The hearing-impaired can call the toll-free TTY number: 800-325-0778.